Last Updated on August 30, 2023

 I didn’t even shop at the Mall of America!
 Ironic hey, go to a mall to do no shopping?!
-But believe me, it’s possible to spend a whole day at the Mall of America in Bloomington Minnesota without even entering one of the 500+ stores (…actually that’s a lie, the parking lots enter the mall through shops…so maybe you’ll have to go into just one store…!).
-Especially on a rainy/dull/cold/blizzard day the Mall is a perfect attraction, everything is under one roof!
-Putting its size into perspective, because you know me, I can’t resist a British comparison, you can fit 441 Big Bens into the Mall of America!
+But believe me, it’s possible to spend a whole day at the Mall of America in Bloomington Minnesota without even entering one of the 500+ stores.
+(Actually that’s a lie, the parking lots enter the mall through stores.
+So maybe you’ll have to go into just one!).
+There’s even an indoor theme park!
 Here are some of my favourite things to do at Mall of America and a look at some of my favourite Mall of America rides!

 Disclosure: My visit to the Mall of America was hosted by the Roseville Visitors Association.
 As always opinions are my own.
 I do my best to try and keep information up-to-date but please check direct with businesses for current opening times and prices.

 Things to do at Mall of America

 You can’t visit without going on at least one of the Mall of America rides!!
 Nickelodeon Universe is the largest indoor theme park in the USA.
-Despite the name, it’s not just for small children, there are several rides where you have to be over 48″ (122cm/4ft).
+Despite the name, it’s not just for small children.
+There are several rides where you have to be over 48″ (122cm/4ft).
 There are 7 thrill rides and 20 junior/family attractions.

-Pepsi Orange Streak – If you’ve visited Disneyworld, I would compare the Pepsi Orange Streak to The People Mover, in the way that it coverages a large section of Nickelodeon Universe and goes through into other rides.
+If you’ve visited Disneyworld, I would compare the Pepsi Orange Streak to The People Mover.
+It coverages a large section of Nickelodeon Universe and goes through into other rides.
 It really lets you appreciate just how big of an area this theme park covers!

 Dutchman’s Deck Adventure Course